JayUnitTest/CodingChallenges/cat-tool/README.md

 #### Progress

-0. Step Zero completed - test files received to test solution with.
+0. Step Zero completed - Test files received to test solution with.
-1. Step 1 completed - open specific file on the command line and write its contents to standard out.
+1. Step 1 completed - Open specific file on the command line and write its contents to standard out.
-2. Step 2 completed - Can read the input from standard in.
+2. Step 2 completed - Reads input from standard in
 3. Step 3 completed - Can concatenate files
-4. Step 4 completed - number the lines as they’re printed out
+4. Step 4 completed - Number the lines as they’re printed out
 5. Step 5 Completed - Number lines but exclude blank lines from being numbered in output

 ## How to Use the Cat Tool